Pavel Jozef Šafárik: Return to homeland (1817–1833)

 Between the summer of 1817 and June 1819, he worked as a tutor in Pressburg (Bratislava) in the well-known family of Gašpar Kubínyi.
 He also became a good friend of the Czech František Palacký, with whom he had already exchanged letters before and who was also a tutor in Pressburg at that time.
 The town of Pressburg was a social and intellectual center of the Kingdom of Hungary at that time.
-In the spring of 1819, Šafárik befriended the important Slovak writer and politician Ján Kollár.
+In the spring of 1819, Šafárik befriended the Slovak writer and politician Ján Kollár.

 Before he left for the southern territories of the Kingdom of Hungary (present-day Serbia), Šafárik spent some time in Kobeliarovo and with his grandfather in Hanková.
 This was the last time Šafárik saw his native country.

 In April 1819, his friend Ján Blahoslav Benedikti helped him to get a doctor's degree, which he needed in order to become headmaster of a new gymnasium in Novi Sad (Újvidék), in the south of the Kingdom of Hungary, where he befriended the teacher and writer Georgije Magarašević.
 From 1819 to 1833 he was headmaster and teacher at the Serbian Orthodox gymnasium at Novi Sad.
 All other teachers at the gymnasium were Serbs, including novelist Milovan Vidaković, who taught there at the same time as Šafárik.
 He himself taught mathematics, physics, logic, rhetoric, poetry, stylistics and classic literature in Latin, German, and when Magyarization (Hungarisation) by the authorities intensified, also in Hungarian.
 From 1821 onwards, he also worked as a tutor of the son of the nephew of Metropolitan Stefan Stratimirović.
 In 1824 he had to renounce the post of headmaster because the Austrian government prohibited the Serbian Orthodox Church from employing Protestants from the Kingdom of Hungary.
 This caused Šafárik, who had to finance his newly arisen family, to lose a substantial source of income.
 He therefore tried to find a teaching position in his native country, but for various reasons he did not succeed.
 In Novi Sad he studied Serbian literature and antiquities, and he acquired many rare – especially Old Church Slavonic – books and manuscripts, which he used in Prague later.
 He also published a collection of Slovak folk songs and sayings in collaboration with Ján Kollár and others (see Works).
 In 1826 his Geschichte der slawischen Sprache und Literatur nach allen Mundarten was published.
 This book was the first attempt to give anything like a systematic account of the Slavonic languages as a whole.